lurgh/infinitive/README.md

 If your MQTT broker has accumulated retained discovery messages, you will need to delete those retained messages in order to cause
 Home Assistant to delete the unwanted entities.
 There are various ways to do it but the most general approach is to publish new retained messages to the same discovery topic names with an empty message field.

-FOr example, if you use the `mosquitto` MQTT broker, you may use a command such as this to remove all of Infinitive's retained discovery messages:
+For example, if you use the `mosquitto` MQTT broker, you may use a command such as this to remove all of Infinitive's retained discovery messages:

 ```
 mosquitto_sub -v -t homeassistant/+/infinitive/\# --remove-retained